luddites-me/docker-tools/docs/protect-api.md

  2. URLs
    - `PROTECT_API_SUBDOMAIN`: The subdomain used used by ngrok to make the protect api accessible (you may want to [reserve](./overview.md#ngrok) ahead of time).
  3. `APP_ENV`: must be set to `dev`
+ 4. `NO_DEBUG`: if non-empty, the start script runs the compiled output without nodemon, ts-node or debugging enabled.
+The main reason for this is to work around an issue with `shopify-api-node` when running with `ts-node`.

 ### configuration